 Call for Abstract

-2nd World Congress on Drug Discovery and Drug Design, will be organized around the theme “Explore the new innovations in discovery of advanced drug”
+4th World Congress on Drug Discovery and Drug Design, will be organized around the theme “Current Evolution in Drug Discovery and Drug Design”

 Submit your abstract to any of the mentioned tracks.